amy-herring/sta198-fall2021/content/policies.md

 60 | &le; | D- | &lt; | 63
 0  | &le; | F  | &lt; | 60

 I never "curve down."
 These posted cut points are guaranteed minimums.
-As well, this course is not graded to a pre-specified distribution (i.e., "curved"); if every student earns a 95 in the course, then every student will receive an A.
+As well, this course is not graded to a pre-specified distribution; if every student earns a 95 in the course, then every student will receive an A. I reserve the right to "curve up" using more generous cut points depending on overall difficulty of assessments.

 Regrade requests must be made within two days of when a report is returned.
 These will be honored if points were tallied incorrectly, or if you feel part of your report is correct, but it was marked wrong (these things do happen!).
 No regrade will be made to alter the number of points deducted for an issue.
 When a regrade request is evaluated, if new errors are identified, additional points may be deducted from the grade.
 <br>